gpdeltedesco/mining-github-microservices/README.md

 The main executable lives in the `php` container.
 Run `docker-compose run php bin/miner` for a list of available commands.

-Note that, for persistente, a `runtime` directory will be created.
-This directory, and any file on it, will be owned by the `root` user.
+Note that, for persistence, a `runtime` directory will be created (this directory, and any file on it, will be owned by the `root` user).

 ## Usage from CLI (development)